Utilities can reframe reliability to better connect with customers

 Hurricanes Beryl, Debby, Francine, Helene, and Milton have reminded us of our vulnerability.
 Millions of people lost power and hundreds lost their lives.

-Add the drive to increase electrification, and the growth of energy-hungry data centers and artificial intelligence technologies, and you have enormous pressures on a system that may not be able to keep up.
+Add the drive to increase electrification, along with the growth of energy-hungry data centers and artificial intelligence technologies, and the result is enormous pressure on a system that may not be able to keep up.

 Recognizing those challenges, some utility executives have started to think that communicating more about outage recovery speed versus reliability may be a safer promise to customers.
 That could be wise.
 But there’s more nuance to consider.